MaxShevchenko-gh/r_d/README.md

 # r_d
-/task_11 includes docker-compose.yml for 4 containers:
+docker_images folder includes docker-compose.yml for 4 containers:
 db - default MariaDB image with init sql script to setup study DB and example table phpmyadmin - for debug purposes and DB structure navigation php_viewer - app has enabled apache2 webserver and php-app that connects to DB and displays content of example table